 Four-stroke engines, while more complicated, run on ordinary unleaded petrol and so produce a lot less pollution.

 If you've got a beloved old two-stroke mower in your shed, you will still be able to keep it and use it.
-But new two-stroke mowers - already a rarity in shops - will soon disappear forever.
+But new two-stroke mowers won't be able to be found.

 When buying a lawnmower, check that the battery and charger is included in the final price.